WordspaceStudio/wp-docker/README.md

 # WordPress Docker Setup for Development

+This setup is for local development only. **DO NOT** use in production.

 - WordPress 5.7.1
 - WP CLI 2.4.0
 - PHP 8 (JIT-enabled)
 - Xdebug 3
+- Apache
 - MySQL 8
 - phpMyAdmin
 - MailHog